ibell/pdsim/doc/tutorial/tutorial.rst

 .. image:: page016.png
     :width: 8in

 Which should run the example file.
-You can also run the sample recip and scroll compressors by the same method.
+You can also run the sample recip and scroll compressors in the same folder by the same method.